top of page

 You interpret their caution as resistance.
 They interpret your pace as chaos.
 You feel unsupported while they feel unseen.
 And everyone walks away from the week feeling misunderstood.

 No one is broken or underperforming.
-They’re just operating from two different internal engines.
+They’re just operating from two different internal engines, leading to leadership challenges that surface as team dysfunction.

 Why This Matters More Than Ever